Knowledge base

 Signature formatting

-You can use an image, edit the HTML source code and format your text using a palette of tools.
+You can use an image, edit the HTML source code, and format your text using a tool palette.

 Set a default signature